2dof/esp_control/Examples/README.md

 - Part 1: Implementing basic  p-i-d controller as class object
 - Part 2: Using timer interrupt as hardware implementation of controller (esp32)

-Tutorial will not cover how to implement fully application (fully functional controller) but some sugestions will be added)
+Tutorial will not cover how to implement fully application (menu system, loading data from memory) but some sugestions will be added

 In this example, a ```pid_awm_updateControl()``` function from pid_aw.py will be used as the main p-i-d algorithm, and a FOPDT_model (from simple_models_esp.py) will be used for simulation.